ColleenJung/ColleenJung/README.md

 ### Hi there I am Data Geek, Colleen👋

-Now I am studying Applied Data Science at University of Chicago.
+Now I am studying MS in Applied Data Science at University of Chicago.

 **I love Data Science, Machine Learning and how it can reveal hidden insights behind numbers**